• Skip to primary navigation

 Have your homemade Italian sausage with some homemade marinara sauce like this one.

-Serve with mozzarella and parmesan cheese.
-Our pasta meal was excellent as always.
+Serve with pasta, mozzarella, and parmesan cheese.
+Your pasta meal will be yummy.

 Here are some delicious recipes that use Italian sausage: